 Cannabis topicals come in many different consistencies including lotions, balms, oils, salves, sprays, cleansers, alcohol solutions and ointments.
 THC and CBD patches have also been invented that are applied directly to the skin.

 Due to the stability of cannabinoids, cannabis topicals have been shown to treat a variety of symptoms including pain relief, muscle soreness, tension, inflammation, itching, headaches, MRSA, burns, bug bites, hemorrhoids, sore throat, cramping, dry skin, allergic skin reactions, post-herpes neuralgia.
-Topicals also can aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.
+Topicals may also aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.

 By adding specific ingredients that work synergistically with cannabinoids, such as different terpenes, different essential oils, and hemp seed oil, specific relief can be targeted even more effectively.
 Using hemp seed oil without any additional cannabinoids can still be considered “cannabis topical,” and is very commonly used.
 Despite the inability to ignite the Endocannabinoid system directly, hemp seed oil is nutrient-dense and contains all of the essential amino acids in a desirable ratio for the body to use, making it very beneficial in maintaining all aspects of health.

 Because cannabis topical applications cannot alter the state of mind, it is considered the safest form of cannabinoid access.
 With no possible overdose, there is no restriction on who can benefit from using these topicals.
 Incorporating these vital nutrients into our everyday lives is essential for the continuous renewal of our health.
 Next time you need relief, give cannabis topicals a try.